EK2360 Hands-On Microelectromechanical Systems Engineering 7.5 credits

 For single course students: 120 credits and documented proficiency in English B or equivalent

-The course level is adapted to students enrolled in an engineering master programme at KTH, but may also be taken by PhD students.
+The course level is adapted to students enrolled in an engineering master programme at KTH.

-All students without MEMS background which are interested in course participation should contact the course responsible in advance, in order to assess their qualification for participation.
+Student that are unsure about their pre-course knowledge should contact the course responsible in advance, in order to assess their qualification for participation.

 Literature